DataDog/hiring-engineers/jonhayes_answers.md

 sudo cp datadog.yaml datadog.yaml.bak
 sudo nano datadog.yaml

-Side note : the second line above is a safety measue, to enable ìrollbackî should something go wrong.
+Side note : the second line above is a safety measue, to enable ‚Äúrollback‚Äù should something go wrong.
 Not strictly needed, just a safety precaution.
-This opens an editor, please scroll down til you see the section #tagsî, uncomment tags: by removing the # in front, and follow by adding in the rest seen below, change tags ass desired.
+This opens an editor, please scroll down til you see the section #tags‚Äù, uncomment tags: by removing the # in front, and follow by adding in the rest seen below, change tags ass desired.
 tags:
  - region:east